StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 What is commission-free trading?

 Commission-free trading means the broker does not charge a fee for buying or selling a stock or exchange-traded fund (ETF).
 Brokers have other ways of making money, though.
-Most free stockbrokers make money via a practice called payment for order flow, or PFOF, a hidden fee that generates over $1 billion each year in revenue for the industry.
+Most free stockbrokers make money via a practice called payment for order flow, or PFOF, a fee that generates over $1 billion each year in revenue for the industry.

 Can you trade stocks for free?